zm1060/MH-Net/README.md

 ## Construct Multi-View Heterogeneous Traffic Graph

 Before using  commands,  you may refer to **config.py** and customize all your own file paths.
 Then, run the following commands to start constructing.
-In addition, we only give the full path of the ciciot dataset as a reference, the rest needs to be added by you.
+In addition, we only give the full path of the ciciot dataset as a reference, you can add others by yourself.

 You can modify the transform_length number to generate Heterogeneous Traffic Graph with different bit lengths.